loopbackio/loopback.io/pages/en/lb2/Installing-on-MacOS.md

 *   `/usr/local/lib/node_modules`

-{% include important.html content="

-If these directories do not exist, you will need to create them.
+{% include important.html content="If these directories do not exist, you will need to create them." %}

-" %}

 Although you can work around this by using `sudo`, in general, it's not a good idea.
 Rather, best practice is to explicitly set directory ownership and privileges explicitly as follows: